NZ finally gets the cellular version of Apple's Watch - thanks to Spark's new eSIM plan

 A spokeswoman for 2degrees said, "We are looking at how we might bring this technology to our customers.
 At this stage, we can't say when that will be."

-Spark offered is first eSIM support back in April, when it introduced support for the technology in Apple's latest iPhones (eSIM support has been a mainstay for high-end models with all the top handset brands for a while now - it's just been, as with smartwatches, that there's been no mobile carrier in NZ to support the capability).
+Spark offered is first eSIM support back in April, when it introduced support for the technology for Samsung's Galaxy Watch and for Apple's latest iPhones (eSIM support has been a mainstay for high-end models with all the top handset brands for a while now - it's just been, as with smartwatches, that there's been no mobile carrier in NZ to support the capability).

 Whereas an eSIM setup can allow an iPhone and an Apple Watch to share one number, it can enable one handset to host two phone numbers - a boon if you want to juggle home and work numbers on a single handset, or if you're travelling and want to buy a local phone account without the need to faff around swapping out a physical SIM card.